Code-Institute-Submissions/Sharks-Under-Threat/README.md

 #### Information Design
 - Information is split into small sections, each with its own heading and image to sum up the information before reading.
-- More factual information is represent in smaller information boxes with seperate headings and different styling to main text.
+- More factual information is represent in smaller information boxes with separate headings and different styling to main text.

 #### Interface Design
 - Information is layed-out in a top-to-bottom manner, allowing for easy navigation of the page.